uhhfeef/QDash/README.md

 ### Creating Your First Dashboard

-1. Navigate to `http://localhost:8787` after starting the server
+1. Navigate to `http://localhost:3000` after starting the server
-2. Click "New Dashboard" in the top right
+2. Click the "Upload CSV" button and select a CSV file
-3. Choose a template or start from scratch

-### Importing Data

-QDash supports the following data formats:
-- CSV

-Simply drag and drop your files or use the import button in the dashboard interface.
+3. Start querying in natural language to create your first dashboard

 ### Using AI Features